ratanjyoti/Novel-recommendation-system/README.md

 developed a personalized novel recommendation system designed to cater to your unique reading preferences.<br>

 <b>INTRODUCTION TO NOVEL RECOMMENDATION SYSTEM:<b> <br>
- Our recommendation system goes beyond the usual bestsellers and critically acclaimed works.
-By analyzing your individual tastes and interests, it curates a tailored list of books that align with your personal preferences.
-Whether you're into contemporary fiction, historical novels, fantasy epics, or niche genres, this system ensures that you discover novels that resonate with you.<br>
+ <p>Our recommendation system goes beyond the usual bestsellers and critically acclaimed works.
+By analyzing
+ your individual tastes and interests, it curates a tailored list of books that align with your personal preferences.
+Whether you're into contemporary fiction, historical novels, fantasy epics, or niche genres, this system ensures that you discover novels that resonate with you.</p><br>

 <b>HOW IT WORKS:<b> <br>
 1.Data collection:<br>